 Should your business use Google AdWords or facebook Ads?
 Depends on your goal.
 If you want to get people straight to your website to buy your products, use Google AdWords.
 If, on the other hand, you want to build an email mailing list (with a free offer such as an e-book) or build brand awareness, use Facebook.
 Why?
 People use google to search for things they need, such as a chiropractor in Brooklyn, or stylist in Berlin, whereas people go to facebook to socialize and so are more likely to react to a soft offer.

-Ollmann Creative has launched a new website for an occupational therapist in Berlin and Brandenburg: http://ergotherapie-hartz-hoffmann.de/
+Elise modeled for our friends at an occupational therapy clinic in Berlin and Brandenburg: http://ergotherapie-hartz-hoffmann.de/

 Some of the services at the consumer end include Shutterfly, Mixbook, Pint Size Productions, and Blurb (for text-heavy books), as well as iPhoto for Mac users.
 I personally have tried Shutterfly, and have found it to be reasonably good for a basic book.
 For more detail, check out this cnet review.
 At the professional end, there is MyPublisher, which offers gorgeous leather covers and thick, glossy paper with layflat pages.
 The software can be buggy, though, so expect to spend time with tech support.